Contractor Licenses & Permits for a Landscaping Business in Canada

 The Alberta government requires licenses from people and businesses that want to work as landscapers or provide landscaping services in Alberta.

-The Certified Landscape Technician (CLT) designation, which is offered by the Alberta Nursery Trades Association (ANTA), can help you look more credible.
-Additionally, a municipal business license is required, and you might also need additional licenses for things like irrigation projects.
+The Certified Landscape Technician (CLT) designation offered by the Alberta Nursery Trades Association (ANTA) can help you look more credible.
+A municipal business license is required; you might also need additional permits for irrigation projects.

 It is highly advised for landscaping enterprises to take advantage of the safety training programs offered by the Alberta Construction Safety Association (ACSA).